Submissions

 T

-ext should be sent to Anna Lucia D’Agata by 30 November of the current year.
-The process of review, acceptance and publication of the manuscripts will take from 8 to 10 months after the submission.
+exts should be submitted by 30 November of the current year.
+The process of review, acceptance and publication of manuscripts will take between 8 and 10 months after submission.

 Each article should be submitted as a Word file, without any formatting, Times New Roman 12 pt, with an accompanying PDF version of the manuscript.
 Within the PDF version authors must indicate where to put figures.
 SMEA accepts articles in Italian, English, French and German.
 If not in Italian, articles in another language must be corrected by the authors.